ARMmbed/mbed-os-5-docs/docs/program-setup/bare_metal/bare_metal.md

 For a breakdown of supported APIs, please see [the full API list](../apis/index.html).

-The Mbed OS tools - Mbed CLI, Mbed Online Compiler and Mbed Studio all support working with the bare metal profile.
+The Mbed OS build tools - Mbed CLI, Mbed Online Compiler and Mbed Studio - all support working with the bare metal profile.

 <table>
     <thead>